Hoosier

 Hoosier /ˈhuːʒər/ is the official demonym for the people of the U.S. state of Indiana.
-The origin of the term remains a matter of debate, but "Hoosier" was in general use by the 1840s, having been popularized by Richmond resident John Finley's 1833 poem "The Hoosier's Nest".
+The origin of the term remains a matter of debate; however, "Hoosier" was in general use by the 1840s, having been popularized by Richmond resident John Finley's 1833 poem "The Hoosier's Nest".
 Indiana adopted the nickname "The Hoosier State" more than 150 years ago.

 "Hoosier" is used in the names of numerous Indiana-based businesses and organizations.
 "Hoosiers" is also the name of the Indiana University athletic teams.
 As there is no accepted embodiment of a Hoosier, the IU schools are represented through their letters and colors alone.
-In addition to universal acceptance by residents of Indiana, the term is also the official demonym according to the U.S. Government Publishing Office.
+The term is universally accepted by residents of Indiana and, as of 2017, is also the official demonym used by the U.S. Government Publishing Office (GPO), making it the only GPO-recommended demonym of any US state that is not directly formed from the state's name.
+Before 2017, the GPO-recommended demonym for the state was "Indianian".

 Origin

 In addition to "The Hoosier's Nest", the term also appeared in the Indianapolis Journal's "Carrier's Address" on January 1, 1833.
 There are many suggestions for the derivation of the word but none is universally accepted.
-In 1833 the Pittsburgh Statesman said the term had been in use for "some time past" and suggested it originated from census workers calling "Who's here?".
+In 1833, the Pittsburgh Statesman said the term had been in use for "some time past" and suggested it originated from census workers calling "Who's here?".
 Also in 1833, former Indiana Governor James B. Ray began publishing a newspaper titled The Hoosier.